MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.7.0/install-azurermps-maclinux.md

 ---
 # Install Azure PowerShell on macOS or Linux

-For non-Windows platforms, it's possible to run Azure PowerShell on top of PowerShell Core v6.
-Rather than the standard Azure PowerShell built on .NET Framework for Windows, this product is built for .NET Core and can run on any platform which supports the .Net Core runtime.
+For non-Windows platforms, it's possible to run Azure PowerShell in PowerShell Core v6.
+This version of PowerShell is built for use on any platform that supports .NET Core.
+To work with these platforms, there's a special .NET Core version of Azure PowerShell available.

 > [!NOTE]
 > At this time, both PowerShell Core v6 and Azure PowerShell for .NET Core are still in beta.